geeksmentors/Spring-Lecture-Summaries/Spring-1/README.md

    * Create a table named `user` in that database with columns (id(PRIMARY KEY),FirstName,LastName) using Workbench editor .
    * Insert some data in `user` table using Workbench editor.
    * Query the data using Workbench editor.
+* Learn SQL if you don't know it already from [W3Schools.](https://www.w3schools.com/sql/default.asp)